-- The practice's uptake for cervical screening was 65%, which was comparable with the clinical commissioning group (CCG) average of 76% and the national average of 73%.
-The target for the national screening programme was 80%.
-The practice had identified that they were below the national standard for the cervical screening programme and taken a range of actions to address this.
-For example, the translator from the local translation service contacted patients who first language was not English to promote the programme. - The practices' uptake for breast and bowel cancer screening was in line the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+- The practice's uptake for cervical screening was 68%, which was comparable with the clinical commissioning group (CCG) average of 77% and the national average of 72%. - The practices' uptake for breast and bowel cancer screening was in line the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.